khaled-hamam/design-patterns-explained/library/solid-principles/liskov-substitution.md

 **Substitutability Rules:**

 1. Child class mustn't remove a base class behavior.
-2. Child class musn't violate base class objects (manipulated behavior).
+2. Child class mustn't violate base class objects (manipulated behavior).

-- Inheritance can be describe as _IS A_ but Liskov says it should be described as _IS Substitutable For_.
+- Inheritance can be described as _IS A_ but Liskov says it should be described as _IS Substitutable For_.
 - There’s no problem if the child class has extra members but it should not be less (have members with no use or with manipulated behavior).

 ## Example